 I offer a non-traditional, East/West blend of meditation techniques.
-Core teaching around the Western Esoteric, Guided Visualization, Somatic, and blended with the simplicity of breath, silence, body awareness, self-love.
-I teach through ritual and sacred space creation.
-We create these sessions around the personal or group connection in this moment and create from there.
+Core teaching around suffering, loving kindness, and inquiry through the Western Esoteric, Guided Visualization, Somatic, and self love.
+I teach through sitting, various posture, breathwork, ritual and sacred space creation.
+You and I create these sessions around the personal or group connection in this moment and create from there.

 SCOTT K SMITH - 213.254.5302 / EMAIL

 Practices evolve, you can too!
 I teach meditation from the Ritual-Cyclical perspective of an Earth Based, Earth and Sky perspective with emphasis on personal development and connection to our lives, the earth, and one another.

 These meditations take place in simple ritualized moments and can grow organically into deeper spaces.
 Meditation as a contemplative practice through simple ritual can open us up creatively, nurture our emotional awareness, increase our sense of peace through connection and purpose, and more.